rust-lang/book/src/title-page.md

 Rust Community_

-This version of the text assumes you’re using Rust 1.85.0 (released 2025-02-17) or later.
-See the [“Installation” section of Chapter 1][install]<!-- ignore -->
-to install or update Rust.
+This version of the text assumes you’re using Rust 1.85.0 (released 2025-02-17) or later with `edition = "2024"` in the Cargo.toml file of all projects to configure them to use Rust 2024 edition idioms.
+See the [“Installation” section of Chapter 1][install]<!-- ignore --> to install or update Rust.

 The HTML format is available online at [https://doc.rust-lang.org/stable/book/](https://doc.rust-lang.org/stable/book/)